CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/03b-medallion-lakehouse.md

 This exercise should take approximately **45** minutes to complete

-> **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.

-## Create a workspace
+## Navigate to your workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, you need to navigate to your workspace.

 1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com/home?experience=fabric) at `https://app.fabric.microsoft.com/home?experience=fabric` in a browser, and sign in with your Fabric credentials.
 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
-1. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
-1. When your new workspace opens, it should be empty.
+1. Select the Workspace that is assigned to your user.
 1. Navigate to the workspace settings and enable the **Data model editing** preview feature.
 This will enable you to create relationships between tables in your lakehouse using a Power BI semantic model.

     ![Screenshot of the workspace settings page in Fabric.](./Images/workspace-settings.png)

     > **Note**: You may need to refresh the browser tab after enabling the preview feature.
+1. Click on New folder and name it Exercise 3b.
+Once created, open it and proceed from there.

 ## Create a lakehouse and upload data to bronze layer

-Now that you have a workspace, it's time to create a data lakehouse for the data you're going to analyze.
+Now that you are connected to your workspace, it's time to create a data lakehouse for the data you're going to analyze.

-1. In the workspace you just created, create a new **Lakehouse** named **Sales** by clicking the **+ New item** button.
+1. In your workspace, create a new **Lakehouse** named **Sales** by clicking the **+ New item** button.

     After a minute or so, a new empty lakehouse will be created.
 Next, you'll ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll simply download a text file to your local computer (or lab VM if applicable) and then upload it to your lakehouse.
+There are multiple ways to do this, but in this exercise you'll simply download a text file to your local computer and then upload it to your lakehouse.

-1. Download the data file for this exercise from `https://github.com/MicrosoftLearning/dp-data/blob/main/orders.zip`.
+1. Download the data file [orders.zip](https://github.com/CSFCloudLabs/Fabric-Cloud-Lab/raw/main/Allfiles/Labs/02/orders.zip) for this exercise from `https://github.com/CSFCloudLabs/Fabric-Cloud-Lab/raw/main/Allfiles/Labs/02/orders.zip`.
 Extract the files and save them with their original names on your local computer (or lab VM if applicable).
 There should be 3 files containing sales data for 3 years: 2019.csv, 2020.csv, and 2021.csv.

 1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Explorer** pane, select **New subfolder** and create a folder named **bronze**.

-1. In the **...** menu for the **bronze** folder, select **Upload** and **Upload files**, and then upload the 3 files (2019.csv, 2020.csv, and 2021.csv) from your local computer (or lab VM if applicable) to the lakehouse.
+1. In the **...** menu for the **bronze** folder, select **Upload** and **Upload files**, and then upload the 3 files (2019.csv, 2020.csv, and 2021.csv) from your local computer to the lakehouse.
 Use the shift key to upload all 3 files at once.

 1. After the files have been uploaded, select the **bronze** folder; and verify that the files have been uploaded, as shown here: